torimcclelland/Rentwise---Applications-Programming/README.md

 - 8 total checkpoints
 - after the 8th, we'll focus on finishing the functionality of our app and preparing for a final presentation. won't have checkpoints after that, but will keep progressing

+next up for sam: check that the merged changes work!